Battery vs generator for backup power in Perth: an honest comparison

 Both solar batteries and portable generators can keep your home running during a blackout.
 Here's how they compare on cost, run time, noise, recharging, and what each protects.

-- Typically provides 10–15kWh of backup capacity (approximately 12–24 hours of essential loads)
+- Typically provides 10–15kWh of backup capacity for essential loads (exact runtime by load size is below)

-- Recharges from solar panels the following morning even if the grid is still down
+- Recharges from solar panels the next morning even if the grid is still down

 - Silent operation, suitable for overnight protection